vickyli1015/Recipes-Rating-Analysis/README.md

 ### NMAR Analysis

 Refer back the cleaned *Recipes* Dataset, there is a possibility that the column "*average_rating*" is not missing at random (NMAR).
 Why?
 Think about the following scenarios:
 1. Notice that *Interactions* dataset has one row for each rating and/or comment.
-Imagine that you have questions regarding a recipe, do you choose to rate on it or comment on it to ask?
+Imagine that you have questions regarding a recipe, do you **choose** to rate on the recipe or comment on it to clarify?
 2. Imagine that you are a user that just **do** something instead of **disclosing opinions about** it, would you rate a recipe on a regular basis, especially when you are making food every single day?
 3. For every bad recipe you've seen, will you rate on each of them or are you more inclined to just forget about it after you eat it?

 Overall, Since rating a recipe is completely voluntary and is also subject to many factors such as **users not rating recipes they haven't tried, users choosing not to show their opinion, being kind, or even just that they're too lazy to rate**, they may contribute to the missiness of "*average_rating*".
 Therefore, it can be NMAR.
 However, we can obtain data like users' review habits (how often do they rate), their profile data (personality), and the time it takes to rate to make it MAR, since they all determine whether a rating will be missing to some extent!

----
+___

 ### Missingness Dependency